Energinet-DataHub/opengeh-wholesale/docs/business-processes/README.md

-# Business Processes - Aggregations Domain
+# Business Processes - Wholesale Domain

 For more information about the business processes maintained by this domain click the links below.